• Skip to primary navigation

 Ingredients for blueberry compote.

-• Blueberries - fresh or frozen can be used for the compote.
+Blueberries - fresh or frozen can be used for the compote.

-• Sugar - blueberries are naturally quite sweet, so you only need a small amount of granulated sugar.
+Sugar - blueberries are naturally quite sweet, so you only need a small amount of granulated sugar.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-1. Place the blueberries, lemon juice, sugar, and water in a pan and bring to a boil (stirring frequently).
+One: Place the blueberries, lemon juice, sugar, and water in a pan and bring to a boil (stirring frequently).

-3. Allow to cool before refrigerating.
+Three: Allow it to cool before refrigerating.

 Step by step photo instructions for making the blueberry compote.